Call Now For An Assessment Of Your Needs: (410) 680-3617

 If you have been seriously injured in an accident, you only have a limited amount of time to bring a personal injury lawsuit to recover compensation.
 As in every other state, Maryland imposes statutes of limitations when it comes to personal injury lawsuits.
 A statute of limitations is a law that acts as a deadline for filing a lawsuit.
 The deadlines for filing lawsuits depend on the type of lawsuit the plaintiff is filing, but there are some common aspects of statutes of limitations.

-The Statute of Limitations is Typically Three Years
+The Statute Of Limitations Is Typically Three Years

 The statute of limitations for most personal injury cases is three years from the date of the injury.
 Suppose you were injured in a car accident on January 1st, 2020.
 You have until January 1st, 2023, to file a personal injury lawsuit.
 If you do not file your lawsuit by this deadline, the court will bar you from bringing a lawsuit.
 In other words, you will lose your ability to file a lawsuit against the defendant who caused your injuries.
 Most personal injury accidents have a three-year statute of limitations, including the following types of accidents: